Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Note: Pierce County, Washington State University, and University of Washington employees must enroll through Workday.

 To enroll in PEBB benefits you must complete the required forms as indicated below.

-The following forms must be returned to your personnel, payroll, or benefits office within the timeline listed:
+The following forms must be received by your personnel, payroll, or benefits office within the timeline listed:

-The following form must be returned to MetLife:
+The following form must be recieved by MetLife:

-Note: You may elect to enroll in optional life and optional long-term disability insurance at any time during the calendar year by submitting the required forms to the contracted vendor.
+Note: You may elect to enroll in supplemental life and AD&D insurance and supplemental long-term disability insurance at any time during the calendar year by submitting the required forms to the contracted vendor.
 The contracted vendor must approve your request and evidence of insurability will be required.